Detox/core/spec.md

 Once connection is established, `COMMAND_FIND_INTRODUCTION_NODES_REQUEST` routing command is sent to rendezvous node with data that contains long-term public key of a friend.
 Rendezvous node uses DHT to find an item using long-term public key as DHT key.

-Once search is done rendezvous node responds with `ROUTING_COMMAND_FIND_INTRODUCTION_NODES_RESPONSE` routing command which contains data as follows:
+Once search is done rendezvous node responds with `COMMAND_FIND_INTRODUCTION_NODES_RESPONSE` routing command which contains data as follows:
 * 1 byte status code (see below)
 * 0 or more Ed25519 public keys of introduction nodes for requested long-term public key